 Mobile device management is essential in hospitals

 “In light of the advances in IT technology, a hospital can no longer avoid mobile device management,” said Dr. Henning Janssen, Head of IT at GNH.
-Every single device is inventoried in Cortado Server.
+Every single device is inventoried in Cortado MDM.
 The IT department can use it to centrally administer, lock, set up and remotely maintain iPhones and iPads.
 This ensures that data protection is guaranteed on every device and that every user only uses the apps that correspond to their job profile.
 “Of course, there are also on-board resources from Apple and Android,” says Mirko Schäfer.
 “But this only works for a few devices, no longer for several hundred, as they will be in use here.”

 GNH which purchases new devices from its reseller, is a participant in Apple’s Device Enrollment Program and operates an in-house Apple Store with healthcare-specific apps via the Volume Purchase Program.
 This means that a newly purchased device no longer needs to be set up with the required apps beforehand.
 The reseller receives the DEP number and remotely sets up the new device with the serial number, Apple ID and all personal settings of the user.
-As soon as the user unpacks the device and goes online for the first time, it automatically connects to Cortado Server, is registered and receives the basic settings as well as all the apps for which the user has permission to use.
+As soon as the user unpacks the device and goes online for the first time, it automatically connects to the Cortado solution, is registered and receives the basic settings as well as all the apps for which the user has permission to use.

 HIS Delivers Vitals Directly to Smartphones